yahoojapan/k2hr3/developer.md

   - a repository for a `Systemd` service for retrieving RESOURCE
 - k2hr3_cli
   - a repository for Command Line Interface(CLI)
+- k2hr3_helm_chart
+  - a repository for Helm Chart

 The latter part of this page will describe how to build packages in these repositories and test them.

 ## The k2hr3_api repository